What Products Have Been Under Investigation And Involved In Injury Lawsuits?

 What Is An Approximate Estimate On How Long These Cases Take To Be Resolved?

 The timeline for this type of litigation varies greatly.
 Some cases can resolve in a year, while others can last for over ten years.
-In general, these cases usually take about two to three years to resolve.
+In general, these cases usually take about five to seven years to resolve.

 What Is A Wrongful Death Claim And How Might It Apply In Some Of These Cases?